-These 8 Charming General Stores In New Jersey Will Make You Feel Nostalgic
+These 7 Charming General Stores In New Jersey Will Make You Feel Nostalgic

-While there are dozens of “General Stores” in the state, many exist only in name.
+While there are dozens of New Jersey general stores, many exist only in name.
 For example, Cape May General Store serves only as a restaurant, as do the majority of so-called general stores in New Jersey.
 Many are former general stores that have been converted to keep up with the times and, while they are still lovely, they aren’t general stores in the traditional sense.
-I’d love to expand this list and would appreciate you sharing your local old-fashioned shops!
+We would love to expand this list and would appreciate you sharing your favorite local old-fashioned shops!
 Be sure to include photos, if possible!

 If you love visiting old-fashioned general stores, then maybe you would also love to visit an old-fashioned ice cream parlor.
 Holsten’s in Bloomfield has been a favorite serving up scrumptious sundaes for over 75 years!

 OnlyInYourState may earn compensation through affiliate links in this article.

 Are there any old-fashioned candy stores I can visit in New Jersey?

 If you have a sweet tooth, then you may want to partake in our old-school chocolate shops road trip through New Jersey.
 Visit some of the shops that have been around for decades, making life a little sweeter with delectable treats!
 If you’re in Chester, visit the whimsical Black River Candy Shoppe with thousands of treats, including some of your favorite nostalgic candies that will take you back to your childhood.

 What are some nostalgic places in New Jersey?